Qubes-Community/Contents/docs/misc/iaq.md

 ### How can I contribute to developing Qubes Windows Tools for R4.0?

 See [this post](https://www.mail-archive.com/qubes-devel@googlegroups.com/msg02808.html) and thread.

+### What are some undocumented QWT registry keys?

+MaxFPS, UseDirtyBits.

 ### Where are VM log files kept?